slaveOftime/Fun.Build/README.md

 <p style="color: red;">Current it is under development, use it carefully</p>

 This is a project mainly used for CICD, you can use it in a fsharp project or as a script.
-You can check the **build.fsx** under the root folder to check how the Fun.Build project itself is built and published to nuget.
+You can check the **build.fsx** or **demo.fsx** under the root folder to check how the Fun.Build project itself is built and published to nuget.

 The basic idea is you have **pipeline** which can contain multiple stages.
 Every **stage** can contain multiple steps.
 In the stage you can set it to run in parallel or run under some conditions (when envVar, cmdArg, branch etc.).